 Applicants attach them their online application.
 If they do not have official documents at the time of application submission, they can email official documents to [email protected].
 Email is the preferred method of receiving official documents, transcripts and test scores.

 OR official documents may be mailed to:

 The GW School of Business, Graduate Admissions

 2201 G St NW Washington, D.C.
 20052

 Semesters begin in August (fall) or January (spring).
 The application is online.
 The application deadline is posted on the GWSB website.
 Admission decisions are released several weeks after the receipt of a complete application.

 GWSB classes are offered on the Foggy Bottom campus in downtown Washington, D.C.
 Classes are held once or twice a week, often starting in the late afternoon or early evening, to accommodate a working professional’s schedule.
 All classes are taught by GWSB professors.
 Your classmates are MBA and specialized master’s students.

 Twelve credits are required to complete a graduate certificate.
 Each certificate offers a combination of required and elective courses.
 Semester-long classes are three credit hours.
 Half-semester classes are 1.5 credit hours.
 To earn the certificate, all 12 credits must be completed at GWSB.
 No transfer credits are accepted and no merit-based scholarship aid is awarded.

-Currently, only the Project Management graduate certificate is offered completely online.
-In the upcoming academic years, GWSB plans to offer more and more classes online.
+In the upcoming academic years, GWSB plans to offer even more online graduate certificates.